infinispan/infinispan/server/integration/testsuite/README.txt

 Running specific test
 ---------------------
-When running only a specific test, it's important to realize that by default, there are multiple executions of the maven-surefire-plugin defined and therefore the test might be executed multiple times even if it's specified via -Dtest= option. e.g.
+When running only a specific test, it's important to realize that by default, there are multiple executions of the maven-failsafe-plugin defined and therefore the test might be executed multiple times even if it's specified via -Dit.test= option. e.g.

-  mvn clean verify -Dtest=org/infinispan/server/test/client/hotrod/HotRodRemoteCacheTest#testPut will run the testPut method three times, each time in different clustering mode (local/dist/repl)
+  mvn clean verify -Dit.test=org/infinispan/server/test/client/hotrod/HotRodRemoteCacheIT#testPut will run the testPut method three times, each time in different clustering mode (local/dist/repl)

-so besides the -Dtest= directive it's useful to specify also the most specific suite for the given test:
+so besides the -Dit.test= directive it's useful to specify also the most specific suite for the given test:

-  mvn clean verify -P suite.client.local -Dtest=org/infinispan/server/test/client/hotrod/HotRodRemoteCacheTest#testPut
+  mvn clean verify -P suite.client.local -Dit.test=org/infinispan/server/test/client/hotrod/HotRodRemoteCacheIT#testPut
   will run the testPut method only once for the local cache mode.

+Also note that integration test classes need to be named ending "IT", not "TEST", as required by the maven-failsafe-plugin.

 Running tests for specific client
 ---------------------------------